WeProsper coalition launches media campaign to reach more consumers with historic Black Chicago radio station WVON 1690AM

 This campaign forms part of the coalition’s strategy to reach more Chicagoans who might be struggling financially and to protect Illinois’s new Predatory Loan Prevention Act (PLPA) and its 36% interest rate cap on consumer loans.

 Data shows that predatory lenders have targeted communities of color in Chicago for decades.
 In 2019, a resident of the majority Black, lower-income neighborhood of Austin was 13 times more likely to have a payday loan than a resident of the majority white, higher-income neighborhood of Lincoln Park.

 The campaign features interviews and financial tips and refers listeners to the new website at WeProsperIL.org.

 Featured on the site is WeProsper’s Resource Guide on Affordable Alternatives to Predatory Loans, which can help consumers facing a financial emergency or a large purchase by providing strategies to lower bills and find one-time extra income.
 If they still need to find a loan, the Resource Guide also includes many safe and affordable lenders that don’t charge exorbitant fees or interest to borrowers.

 Tune in to 1690AM throughout the day during the week to hear short finance tips based on the Resource Guide.
 And be sure to listen to WVON at 5:30pm on Wednesdays throughout September and October to hear WeProsper’s weekly interviews with the afternoon show hosts Matt McGill and Kim Egonmwan.
 Here’s the show line-ups so far:

-We’ll be inviting coalition partners, impacted residents, and policymakers to share wealth building strategies and talk about the importance of the PLPA.
+Coalition partners, policymakers and others are sharing wealth building strategies and discussing the importance of the PLPA.
 You can listen to WVON on your radio at 1690AM or online via their website www.WVON.com.